do-community/cloud_haiku/_haikus/objective-cloud.md

 ---
 layout: haiku
-title: Objective-Cloud
+title: objective-cloud
 author: Joseph Gattuso
 ---

-to cloud or to git?
+To cloud or to git<br>
-pondered the rubber ducky
+Pondered a wise rubbber duck<br>
-such profound choices
+Such profound choices<br>